sahandnayebaziz/Play/readme.md

 ## What you need

-- An iPad with iOS 9.0+
+- An iPad with iOS 9.0+ and an external keyboard
 - A Mac with OS X 10.10+, Xcode 7.1+, and Node.js

 ## What's in the box?